jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

             .on("com.orientechnologies:orientdb-client:2.0.8")
             .on(JUNIT, "4.11").scope(TEST)
             .on(MOCKITO_ALL, "1.9.5").scope(TEST).build();
     }

+    public static void main(String[] args) {
+        JkInit.instanceOf(BuildSampleClassic.class, args).doDefault();
     }
+}
 </code></pre>
 	<legend class="small">No more needed to build and publish your artifact.
-Group and artifact name are inferred from the project folder name and version is defaulted to 'trunk-SNAPSHOT' unless injected at invocation time.</legend>
+Group and artifact name are inferred from the project folder name and version is defaulted to 'trunk-SNAPSHOT' unless injected at invocation time. <br/>
+	It's possible to launch build class directly within the IDE thanks to the main method.</legend>
 	</div>
 	<div class="col-md-6">
 <pre><code>